pydanny/presentations/confessions-joe-dev/dev.bg.md

 - Climate
 - Renewables

-# The climate industry is exploding, keep coming back to dev.bg!
+# The climate industry is exploding, keep searching on dev.bg!

 ---